 LUC is an award-winning environmental consultancy providing planning, impact assessment, landscape design, ecology and geospatial services to a wide range of public and private sector clients.

-Watch the roundtable in the video below.
+Watch the roundtable in the video at the top of this article.
 You can also watch the video on Place North West‘s YouTube channel.

 Key talking points